 Why?
 Media coverage of Brexit tends to assume that the British electorate fall into three categories: ardent Remainers, ardent Leavers, and “repentant Leavers” who are now persuaded that the UK should stay in the EU, or at least that there should be a second referendum.
 But there is also a sizeable fourth category, whose views are rarely aired: those who voted remain, often for purely pragmatic reasons, but who now think the least worst option is an orderly Brexit, with a deal.
 Living in the east Midlands I come across people like these quite frequently, but although polling is beginning to identify them their voices are seldom heard in the media.

 It is in this fourth category that I now find myself.
 I have never had any sympathy with ‘Lexiteers’, with their hackneyed prejudices against the EU for being a neo-liberal ‘bosses club’.
 Membership of the EU has been unquestionably good for Britain, and I deplore the little-England xenophobia, and in some cases outright racism, of the right-wing Brexiteers.
-In an ideal world, I wish that no referendum on EU membership had taken place in the first place.
+In an ideal world, I wish there hadn’t been a referendum on EU membership in the first place.
 There was, after all, no groundswell of public demand for one prior to 2016.
 David Cameron only called a referendum to appease UKIP and the Eurosceptic right of the Tory party.
 A stronger leader would have resisted their pressure.

 This afternoon seven more Labour MPs – Ronnie Campbell, Sarah Champion, Kate Hoey, Lindsay Hoyle, Melanie Onn, Derek Twigg and Rosie Winterton – have in effect backed Johnson’s deal by opposing the Letwin amendment to kick Brexit into the long grass yet again.
 Hoey is a Eurosceptic who is increasingly out of place in the Labour party.
 But the others are sensible Labour MPs, most but not all of them in Leave seats, who have rightly agreed it is in Labour’s interests to move on from Brexit.
 It is a pity that more did not follow their lead.
 Instead they have fallen into Johnson’s trap.